Here are 8 players you should add to your Euro 2020 fantasy football this week

 The Italian stopper has more fantasy football points than any other goalkeeper at the tournament so far, with the soon-to-be Paris Saint Germain number one keeping three clean sheets in three games.

-With Austria up next in the round of 16, expect the 22-year-old to keep up his good form and bag you even more points.
+He may be up against Belgium in the quarter finals, but don’t rule out the 22-year-old keeping up his good form and bagging you even more points.

 Jack Grealish – Midfielder, England (€7.6m)

-The Aston Villa man is a huge hit with fans of the Three Lions with his skill and trickery.
+The Aston Villa man is a huge hit with fans of the Three Lions due to his his skill and trickery.

-He was an assist machine last season for his club side, and already has one assist in one start in Euro 2020, with the 25-year-old expected to start again in the last 16 tie versus Germany at Wembley.
+He was an assist machine last season for his club side, and already has two assists in just 155 minutes of Euro 2020 action, and the 25-year-old should play some part in Saturday’s quarter final against Ukraine.
 With England rather pragmatic so far, Grealish will be the man who will look to create that little bit of magic further up the pitch.